psychemedia/storytelling-notes/hunting_of_the_snark.md

 but the Judge said he feared
 ⁠That the phrase was not legally sound.

-*Unfortunately, the cheers were brought to an end when the Jailer admitted that the sentence would not have the slightest effect, becuase the pig had actually been dead for some years.
+*Unfortunately, the cheers were brought to an end when the Jailer admitted that the sentence would not have the slightest effect, because the pig had actually been dead for some years.
 Such was the speed of justice in those times.*

 *And such was the dream of the Barrister.
 At least, that is, until he was rudely awoken by the angrily ringing bell of the Bellman.*